by Dr. Lawrence Wilson

 DON’T BELIEVE ANTI-HEBREW LIES

-Before discussing more details about the shemitah year, I must comment on the anti-Hebrew lies that are told around the world today, and in the past.
+Before discussing more details about the shemitah year, we must comment on the anti-Hebrew lies that are told around the world today, and in the past.

 THE MYSTERY OF CYCLES